wegul/wegul.github.io/_pages/about.md

 Publications
 ======
-*"EDM: A Low Latency Ethernet Fabric for Memory Disaggregation"* [PDF](https://arxiv.org/abs/2411.08300)
+*"EDM: An Ultra-Low Latency Ethernet Fabric for Memory Disaggregation"* [PDF](https://arxiv.org/abs/2411.08300)
 **Weigao Su**, Vishal Shrivastav.
 In the ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2025